 If you have a tight budget for a new mattress, you can be intentional about making the best choice you can (even if it’s not the perfect one).

 For example, you might decide that getting a mattress that uses Certi-PUR certified foam will be the bare minimum.
-The Certi-PUR label has some issues and it doesn’t mean the mattress is non-toxic, but I still think it’s better than nothing.
+The Certi-PUR label has some issues and it doesn’t mean the mattress is totally non-toxic, but I still think it’s better than nothing.
 And when so many conventional mattress brands now use Certi-PUR foam, there’s no reason why you won’t be able to get a cheap mattress that has it.

 2. Wait for the Sales